sigasi/sigasi_insights/content/releasenotes/sigasi-3.01.md

 The Sigasi Studio 3.1 brings OneSpin integration, Verilog improvements and more.

 If you have not yet updated your **Flexnet license daemon** after the Sigasi Studio 3 update, you need to do this before you update to Sigasi Studio 3.1.
-You can find the download details in "[/manual/license-key#License server setup]".
+You can find the download details in [the manual]({{< ref "manual/license-key#license-server-setup" >}}).

 ## OneSpin integration